dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 The Open Dylan source control interface provides access to a subset of Visual SourceSafe features, which are described in `The SourceSafe menu commands`_.
-To perform more complex actions, you must use the source control system’s native interface.
+To perform more complex actions, you must use the source control system's native interface.

 Open Dylan detects a Visual SourceSafe installation on a machine and automatically makes its interface to source control available by